 You might want to bring that umbrella to Doughnuts With Dudes because we’re about to make it rain kindness!
 Encourage students and staff to leave anonymous “kindness cards” (sticky notes scribbled with messages of hope, peace, and all-around awesomeness) on cars in the parking lot, vending machines, lockers, desks, and elsewhere.

-4. Create a Kindness Rocks garden (literally).
+Start a Kindness Rocks garden at school.

 Invite students to decorate rocks with messages of kindness, empathy, and hope during recess.
 Collect and place them in a designated garden, or line the walkway of an outdoor learning space with the decorated rocks.
 A few tips from one of our rock star PTO leaders: Prep rocks in advance with Rust-Oleum American Accents 2x Ultra Cover spray paint, then decorate with oil-based paint pens (just make sure you open and activate them in advance).
 Finally, seal rocks with Mod Podge clear acrylic sealer.